proutycaleb/5010Assignment03-Time/README.md

 Here is a link to the sequence: https://youtu.be/iWrSeqGrtSA?si=iMrHY4CBR5Io6Wmf

-The sequence in the film is quite complex, so I took the concept of shapes moving between the center and ege of the screen while changing in size, hopefully creating the impression of depth and movment
+The sequence in the film is quite complex, so I took the concept of shapes moving between the center and ege of the screen while changing in size, hopefully creating the impression of depth and movment.

+I did this by creating a vector pair for each square, and having them move towards the center of the screen while shrinking